 The best way to uncover these customer stories is not through surveys, focus groups, problem validation interviews (customer, do you have this problem?), or problem ranking approaches (on a scale of 1 to 5, how bad is this problem?).

 The best way to uncover these customer stories is through carefully unscripted (or meta-scripted) problem discovery interviews.
-All customer stories have drama and the job of the interviewer is to unpack this drama.
+All customer stories have drama, and the interviewer's job is to unpack this drama.